 Hold a Sea Star in Your Hands

 Gloucester is America's oldest seaport, and at Maritime Gloucester, diverse displays, including many interactive exhibits, allow visitors of all ages to explore the waterfront and its marine life and history.
-Watch a boat builder at work, set out aboard a schooner, observe the bustle of activity at the State Fish Pier, learn about the riches that lie offshore and peer at tiny sea creatures on computer monitors connected to digital microscopes.
+Watch a boat builder at work, set out aboard a schooner, observe the bustle of activity at the State Fish Pier, learn about the riches that lie offshore, and peer at tiny sea creatures on computer monitors connected to digital microscopes.

-Feast on Fried Clams at the Place Where They Were Invented
+Feast on Fried Clams

-In July of 1916, Lawrence "Chubby" Woodman took a friend's suggestion and tossed some clams dipped in evaporated milk and corn flour into his potato chip fryer.
+In July 1916, Lawrence "Chubby" Woodman took a friend's suggestion and tossed some clams dipped in evaporated milk and corn flour into his potato chip fryer.
 "Essex Fried Clams" sold like hotcakes that Fourth of July, and the rest is Yankee culinary history.

-At Woodman's of Essex, where more than 50 members of the Woodman family still make sweet, tender and delicious fried wholebelly clams using Chubby's reliable recipe, you'll enjoy casual dining and a taste sensation that has drawn customers for generations.
+At Woodman's of Essex, where more than 50 members of the Woodman family still make sweet, tender, and delicious fried wholebelly clams using Chubby's reliable recipe, you'll enjoy casual dining and a taste sensation that has drawn customers for generations.
 Be sure to sample the clam chowder and steamers here, too.
-The North Shore's Ipswich Clams--hand-harvested from the muddy tidal flats of the Essex River--are unparalleled.Continue to 6 of 10 below.
+The North Shore's Ipswich clams, hand-harvested from the muddy tidal flats of the Essex River, are unparalleled.